tungbq/cmd/README.md

 # Plan the changes required by the Terraform configuration
 terraform plan

-# Create a Terraform execution plan and save it to a file (recommended)
-terraform plan -out=tfplan.out

 # Apply the changes required by the Terraform configuration
 terraform apply

+# Create a Terraform execution plan and save it to a file (recommended)
+terraform plan -out="tfplan.out"

+# Apply the changes from saved plan
+terraform apply "tfplan.out"

 # Apply the changes automatically (use with your own risk, suitable for automation tasks)
 terraform apply --auto-aprove